llippens/louislippens/content/research.markdown

 ## Publication overview
-The publication overview below was taken directly from my <a href="https://scholar.google.com/citations?hl=en&user=N5hW-KgAAAAJ" target="_blank">Google Scholar profile</a> on 16 December 2022.
+The publication overview below was taken directly from my <a href="https://scholar.google.com/citations?hl=en&user=N5hW-KgAAAAJ" target="_blank">Google Scholar profile</a> on 04 January 2023.
 Clicking the value in the 'Citations' column will redirect you to the article entry.
 This entry provides you with additional details, including a succinct description of the research.
 The value in the 'Citations' column also includes citations of previous versions of the article (e.g. citations of a discussion paper which was later published in a peer-reviewed journal).

 <table class="table" style="font-size: 13px; margin-left: auto; margin-right: auto;">
  <thead>